firephp/insight/docs/Quickstart.md

-NOTICE: The information below if taken from the [Quickstart](https://github.com/firephp/quickstart) project.
+NOTICE: The information below is taken from the [Quickstart](https://github.com/firephp/quickstart) project.

 Install
 =======